How this works.

 - Polls

-- Aggregated daily from Wikipedia’s continuously updated polling page (CC BY-SA), with attribution.
+- Aggregated automatically from Wikipedia’s continuously updated polling page (CC BY-SA), with attribution.

 - Manifesto coding